Teezo Touchdown announces 2024 'Spend The Night' tour, including London show

 In a four-star review of this year’s ‘How Do You Sleep At Night?’, NME wrote: “[Teezo Touchdown’s] love for dramatic highs and muted lows on this album makes the record a rollercoaster of emotions and sounds, and a polished and entertaining debut.”

-The artist was featured in the 2022 NME 100 list, which showcased the essential new acts that were set to take over that year.
+The artist was featured in the 2022 NME 100 list, which showcased the essential new acts who were set to take over that year.